mittelmark/chess4tcl/README.md

 - `cmd gboard` - graphical board display for a browser using [gchessboard](https://github.com/mganjoo/gchessboard)
 - `cmd get square` - returns the current piece on the given square
 - `cmd goto_half_move HM` - move in current game to the given half move
+- `cmd hboard` - board display using pure CSS and HTML with the Merida Chess Font
 - `cmd header ARGS` - either sets the given header or returns all header if no argument is given
 - `cmd history VERBOSE` - returns all move with or without details